 Sadly, the momentum couldn't be sustained and one of the most exciting American bands in recent history quietly went on hiatus in 2004.
 The ensuing years found Louris, Perlman and O'Reagan embarking on a variety of projects; all three have released solo albums in recent years.
 Louris also kept busy with numerous songwriting collaborations, production work, soundtracks and even the revival of longtime side-project, Golden Smog, a proverbial "supergroup" featuring members of Soul Asylum and Big Star, as well as Jayhawkers Perlman and Johnson.
 Significantly, after years of estrangement, Olson and Louris finally reunited for a couple of well-received tours, followed by Ready For the Flood in 2009, their first full length studio project together in 15 years.

 Even though the door to the future was never officially closed, long time fans were still surprised - and overjoyed - with the news in 2008 that the Tomorrow the Green Grass-era lineup of the band with Mark Olson would be reuniting for some summer festival shows in Europe.
-The good news kept on coming in 2009 with more reunion shows and the release of the band's first retrospective, The Jayhawks Anthology, a multi-disc collection personally supervised by Louris that featured key tracks from all phases of the bands career, a disc of rarities and a DVD.
+The good news kept on coming in 2009 with more reunion shows and the release of the band's first retrospective, Music From the North Country, a multi-disc collection personally supervised by Louris that featured key tracks from all phases of the bands career, a disc of rarities and a DVD.
 2010 saw the long awaited re-release of the bands long out-of-print, highly collectable first album, as well as the launch of a massive reissue project of all the band's major label albums.
 During June 2010, the "classic" lineup of the band performed a three night stand at Minneapolis' legendary First Ave. club, the scene of so many great Jayhawks memories over the last quarter century.
-Anyone who was lucky enough to witness any of those recent shows knows all too well that the spirit of this essential American band is alive and well.
+In 2011, deluxe editions of the esteemed Hollywood Town Hall and Tomorrow the Green Grass albums were reissued, followed by Mockingbird Time, the first release of new material by The Jayhawks with Mark Olson in 16 years.
+From 2009-2012 this version of the band played over 100 shows to large crowds and received numerous rave reviews.

 Joining the band in 1992, Karen's piano, organ and harmonizing immediately expanded and enriched the Jayhawks sound.
 Her Country Soul piano style and soulful harmonies became a band trademark.
 Taking time off to start a family, Karen has returned to ensure the Jayhawks continue where they left off.

 Tim came to the band after the recording of Tomorrow The Green Grass and brought with him an a drumming style that moves effortlessly between Country, Soul, R&B, Rock and Pop - and a rare combination of rock-solidness and instinctive musical feel.
-His drumming and great harmonizing provided the final piece to the Jayhawks puzzle.
+His drumming and exemplary vocal work have proven to be an invaluable component to The Jayhawks's sound.